DrKazza/AutoRarity/README.md

                   ^
 Error: error:0308010C:digital envelope routines::unsupported`

-go to a terminal and type:
+For Linux/MacOS go to a terminal and type:

 `export NODE_OPTIONS=--openssl-legacy-provider`

 then run as normal:
 node index.js

+For Windows setting the environment variables is a bit more annoying just do this instead:
+`node --openssl-legacy-provider index.js`